kamui-fin/yt-to-anki/README.md

 ## Usage

 1. Enter the YouTube link for the video
-2. Set an output folder for the audio and screenshots to go (can also be used for condensed audio)
-3. Choose the appropriate note type and fields for the card data
+2. Choose the appropriate note type and fields for the card data
-4. Specify the subtitle language (default: English)
+3. Specify the subtitle language (default: English)
-5. Hit generate.
+4. Hit generate.
 After a bit, refresh your decks, and you should see a deck named after the title of the video

 ## Quality of the subtitles